-For a lower fat version, place patties on a flat surface and microwave for two minutes, flip the patties over and cook for one more minute.
+For another version, place patties on a flat surface and microwave for two minutes, flip the patties over, and cook for one more minute.
 Veggie burger mix can also be used to make vegetarian meat loaf.Continue to 5 of 6 below.

 05 of 06

 Tabouli, a vegetarian Middle Eastern salad made from bulgur wheat with a tangy and rich flavor, is perfect to bring to a potluck or pack for lunch at school or work.
 Add water, fresh diced tomatoes and lemon juice to the bulk mix and voila—you have tabouli salad!

 No one will know it’s not homemade, both in appearance and taste.
 For a flavorful variation, try adding fresh mint leaves.

 06 of 06

 Instant hummus tastes almost as good as fresh, for about a third the price.
 Just add water, lemon juice, and olive oil, or, for a lower fat version, replace the olive oil with extra water.